Greedy Poisson Rejection Sampling: Related Work

 \textbf{Channel simulation with dithered quantization:} \textit{Dithered quantization} \citep[DQ;][]{ziv1985universal} is an alternative to rejection and importance sampling-based approaches to channel simulation.
 DQ exploits that for any $c \in \Reals$ and ${U, U' \sim \Unif(-1/2, 1/2)}$, the quantities $\lfloor c - U\rceil + U$ and $c + U'$ are equal in distribution.
 While DQ has been around for decades as a tool to model and analyze quantization error, \citet{agustsson2020universally} reinterpreted it as a channel simulation protocol and used it to develop a VAE-based neural image compression algorithm.
 Unfortunately, basic DQ only allows uniform target distributions, limiting its applicability.
 As a partial remedy, \citet{theis2021algorithms} showed DQ could be combined with other channel simulation protocols to speed them up and thus called their approach hybrid coding (HQ).
 Originally, HQ required that the target distribution be compactly supported, which was lifted by \citet{flamich2023adaptive}, who developed an adaptive rejection sampler using HQ.
 In a different vein, \citet{hegazy2022randomized} generalize and analyze a method proposed in the appendix of \citet{agustsson2020universally} and show that DQ can be used to realize channel simulation protocols for one-dimensional symmetric, unimodal distributions.

-\textbf{Approximate channel simulation:} In this work, we only considered \textit{exact} channel simulation, i.e.\ the decoder must be able to simulate an exact sample $\rvx \sim P_{\rvx \mid \rvy}$ from the posterior.
-However, this requirement might be unnecessarily strict in practice, and we might be satisfied with an approximate sample.
-Furthermore, we might wish to set the number of simulated proposal samples $N$ as a parameter to ensure reliability instead of having a random runtime for our sampler.
-This is the approach taken by minimal random coding \citep{havasi2018minimal, flamich2020compressing}, ordered random coding \citep{theis2021algorithms} and depth-limited A* coding \citep{flamich2022fast}, for all of which the respective authors prove bounds on the bias of the approximate sample which shrink to $0$ as $N \to \infty$.
-It is an interesting question whether GPRS could also be modified to obtain an approximate sampler.

-\textbf{Greedy Rejection Coding:} Concurrently, \citet{flamich2023faster} generalize \citet{harsha2007communication}'s rejection sampling algorithm to arbitrary probability spaces, which they call greedy rejection coding (GRC).
-Furthermore, they also introduce a space-partitioning procedure to speed up the convergence of their sampler and prove that a variant of their sampler also achieves optimal runtime for one-dimensional problems where $dQ/dP$ is unimodal.
+\textbf{Greedy Rejection Coding:} Concurrently to our work, \citet{flamich2023faster} introduce greedy rejection coding (GRC) which generalizes \citeauthor{harsha2007communication}'s rejection sampling algorithm to arbitrary probability spaces and arbitrary splitting functions, extending the work of \citet{flamich2023adaptive}.
+Furthermore, they also utilize a space-partitioning procedure to speed up the convergence of their sampler and prove that a variant of their sampler also achieves optimal runtime for one-dimensional problems where $dQ/dP$ is unimodal.
 However, the construction of their method differs significantly from ours.
 GRC is a direct generalization of \citet{harsha2007communication}'s algorithm and, thus, a more ``conventional'' rejection sampler, while we base our construction on Poisson processes.
 Thus, our proof techniques are also significantly different.
 It is an interesting research question whether GRC could be formulated using Poisson processes, akin to standard rejection sampling in \Cref{alg:rs_with_pp}, as this could be used to connect the two algorithms and improve both.